driv/patt/README.md

   Time (mean ± σ):      27.8 ms ±   5.8 ms    [User: 22.8 ms, System: 4.7 ms]
   Range (min … max):    13.4 ms …  53.8 ms    63 runs

-  Warning: Statistical outliers were detected.
-Consider re-running this benchmark on a quiet PC without any interferences from other programs.
-It might help to use the '--warmup' or '--prepare' options.

 Summary
   './patt '[<day> <_>] [error] <_>' 'Day: <day>' ./test_files/Apache_2k.log' ran
     4.55 ± 1.13 times faster than 'awk '/\[error\]/ { if (match($0, /^\[([A-Za-z]+) .*\] \[error\]/, m)) print "Day: " m[1] }' ./test_files/Apache_2k.log'
 ```

-## Why not just use grep?

-- For simple searching, `grep` is faster and more flexible.
-- For extracting and reformatting structured data, `patt` is much more convenient and often faster than `awk` or custom scripts.

 ## Installation